 - Security – Any exposure to risky areas must be noted and all security precautions be considered.

-If your answer to the question above is NO, then re-look at you loan amount.
+If your answer to the question above is NO, then find a more affordable figure to work with.

 A 20 or 30 year mortgage repayment with fluctuating interest rates will not be kind to you if you stretch your affordability right from the beginning.

-It would therefore be wise to ask every member of the family to make a list of their needs, wants and luxuries that they will want featured when you design your own house.
-Given all the other considerations discussed above, the family can then consider what functions are prioritized and which ones can be sacrificed.
+It would therefore be wise to ask every member of your family to make a list of their needs, wants and luxuries that they will want featured when you design your own house.

 This will certainly be the most exciting part in the process to design your own house.
 Here you will form a vision of how the house will actually look like.